On the scaling limits of weakly asymmetric bridges: Hydrodynamic limit

-Now that we have presented the precise meaning given to the asserted limit, we proceed to the proof of the convergence.
-We let $\cM([0,1])$ be the space of finite measures on $[0,1]$ endowed with the topology of weak convergence.
-Recall the process $\rho^N$ defined in (\ref{Eq:DefrhoN}).
+We let $\cM$ be the space of measures on $[0,1]$ with total mass at most $1$, endowed with the topology of weak convergence.
+Recall the process $\rho^N$ defined in (\ref{Eq:DefrhoN}) and that $m^N$ is the rescaled height process.
+These two processes are related through: